 When we bought the new house, the dining room was the first space I started decorating.
-In fact, the Girl in a Chemise Picasso painting (BTDubs…so not real…yes, I’ve been asked…I ain’t that fancy) was the first piece of home decor we brought into the house on closing day, and she might just be the only thing that’s never been moved to date.
+In fact, the Girl in a Chemise Picasso painting (BTDubs…so not real…yes, I’ve been asked…I ain’t that bougie) was the first piece of home decor we brought into the house on closing day, and she might just be the only thing that’s never been moved to date.

 a bit dramatic cataclysmic.
 I started talking about blue lacquered walls and green velvet sofas and wallpapering the bedroom with crazy patterns and bold prints.
 Shazam!
 Color be everywhere.
 So I did what any normal human in this situation would do…I sold my subtle blue rug and found a bright purple vintage Art Deco style Peking rug on Craigslist…

-You know that scene in Hitch?
+Do you know that scene in Hitch?
 The one where Alfred says, dance is the one thing I’m not worried about.
 Me playing with color is like Alfred dancing.
 I thought I knew exactly what I was doing.
 I started the fire.
 I had the feet goin’.
 I made the pizza.
 And then I hit ’em with a little of this.
 I’m just expressing myself.
 You cannot stop it…in under 3 days, I decided that adding color to my home was the worst idea ever and that rug became unfondly known as The Purple Pig.

 I had officially wrecked my dining room in the blink of an eye.
 I sulked, shed a few tears, ignored the world, and basically shut down.
 Dramatic?
 Slightly, but it’s amazing the effect it had on my emotions because I legit cried.
 All my hopes and dreams for a fabulous, colorful Miles Redd home were shattered, and now I was stuck with a pig for a rug.